 History

-The Lost Somerset Hills Airport in Basking Ridge
+The Somerset Hills Airport in Basking Ridge – Lost but Not Forgotten

-Lord Stirling, Rev War Buildings, First Airmail, Tuskegee Airmen, the VA, a proposed Super Airport and more historic moments tie back to this small strip of land in Basking Ridge, New Jersey.
+Lord Stirling, the Revolutionary War Buildings, the First Airmail, World Record Gliders, the Tuskegee Airmen, the VA, a proposed Super Airport, and more historic moments tie back to this small strip of land in Basking Ridge, New Jersey.

-If you were driving around the small town of Basking Ridge, New Jersey and you were looking for an airport the only thing you’d find is a sign.
-But for residents who’ve lived here since the 1930s, the area contained a small grass runway airport called the Somerset Hills Airport.
+If you were driving around the small town of Basking Ridge, New Jersey, and you were looking for an airport, the only thing you’d find is a sign.
+But for residents who’ve lived here since the 1930s, the area was home to a small grass-airport called the Somerset Hills Airport.

 A historic marker on Lord Stirling Road just off Maple Avenue in the Lord Stirling Village.
 The sign marks the spot where the Somerset Hills Airport once stood.

-Before there was an airport, there was a 70 acre tract that had a long history in Basking Ridge.
-The original owner goes back to the early 1700s when James Alexander, the father to Lord Stirling aka William Alexander bought large tracts of land in the area.
-The land was part of a farming community in the 1800s and was owned by the Fenner family with an abundance of corn fields before it was sold to Standard Flying Services to develop the airport that officially opened in 1932 and lasted for 50 years.
+Before there was an airport, there was a 70-acre tract that had a long history in Basking Ridge.
+The original owner dates back to the early 1700s, when James Alexander, the father of Lord Stirling (aka William Alexander), bought large tracts of land in the area.
+The land was part of a farming community in the 1800s and was owned by the Fenner family, with abundant corn fields, before it was sold to Standard Flying Services to develop the airport, which officially opened in 1932 and operated for 50 years.

 Matchbook cover advertising the Somerset Hills Airport c.1940.
 Source: eBay